freenas/freenas-docs/userguide/freenas_jails.rst

 Browse to the "Source" and "Destination", where:

-* **Source:** is the directory or dataset on the FreeNAS® system you would like to gain access to from the jail.
+* **Source:** is the directory or dataset on the FreeNAS® system which will be accessed by the jail.
 This directory **must** reside outside of the volume or dataset being used by the jail.
-This is why it is recommended to create a separate dataset to store jails, so that the dataset holding the jails will always be separate from any datasets used for storage on the FreeNAS® system.
+This is why it is recommended to create a separate dataset to store jails, so the dataset holding the jails is always separate from any datasets used for storage on the FreeNAS® system.

 * **Destination:** select an **existing, empty** directory within the jail to link to the "Source" storage area.
-If that directory does not exist yet, type in the desired directory name and check the "Create directory" box.
+If that directory does not exist yet, enter the desired directory name and check the "Create directory" box.

-When you are adding storage, it is typically because the user and group account associated with an application installed inside of a jail needs to access data stored on the FreeNAS® system.
+Storage is typically added because the user and group account associated with an application installed inside of a jail needs to access data stored on the FreeNAS® system.
 Before selecting the "Source", it is important to first ensure that the permissions of the selected directory or dataset grant permission to the user/group account inside of the jail.
-This is typically not the default, as the users and groups created inside of a jail are totally separate from the users and groups of the FreeNAS® system.
+This is not the default, as the users and groups created inside of a jail are totally separate from the users and groups of the FreeNAS® system.

-This means that the workflow for adding storage is usually as follows:
+So the workflow for adding storage usually goes like this:

 #.
 Determine the name of the user and group account used by the
     application.
-For example, the installation of the transmission application automatically creates a user account named *transmission* and a group account named *transmission*.
-When in doubt, check the files :file:`/etc/passwd` (to find the user account) and :file:`/etc/group` (to find the group account) inside of the jail.
+For example, the installation of the transmission application automatically creates a user account named *transmission* and a group account also named *transmission*.
+When in doubt, check the files :file:`/etc/passwd` (to find the user account) and :file:`/etc/group` (to find the group account) inside the jail.
 Typically, the user and group names are similar to the application name.
 Also, the UID and GID are usually the same as the port number used by the service.

 #.
-On the FreeNAS® system, create a user account and group account to
+On the FreeNAS® system, create a user account and group account
-    match the name of the user and group used by the application in the jail.
+    that match the user and group names used by the application in the jail.

 #.
-On the FreeNAS® system, determine if you want the jail to have
-    access to existing data or if you want to set aside an area of storage for the jail to use.
+Decide whether the jail should have access to existing data or if
+    a new area of storage will be set aside for the jail to use.

 #.
-If the jail should access existing data, edit the permissions of
+If the jail will access existing data, edit the permissions of
-    the volume or dataset so that the user and group account has the desired read and write access.
-If multiple applications or jails are to have access to the same data, you will need to create a separate group and add each needed user account to that group.
+    the volume or dataset so the user and group accounts have the desired read and write access.
+If multiple applications or jails are to have access to the same data, create a new group and add each needed user account to that group.

 #.
-If you are instead setting aside an area of storage for that jail
+If an area of storage is being set aside for that jail or
-    (or individual application), create a dataset.
-Then, edit the permissions of that dataset so that the user and group account has the desired read and write access.
+    individual application, create a dataset.
+Edit the permissions of that dataset so the user and group account has the desired read and write access.

 #.
 Use the "Add Storage" button of the jail and select the configured
     volume/dataset as the "Source".

-If you wish to prevent writes to the storage, check the box "Read-Only".
+To prevent writes to the storage, check the box "Read-Only".

 By default, the "Create directory" box is checked.
-This means that the directory will automatically be created for you under the specified "Destination" path if the directory does not already exist.
+This means that the directory will automatically be created under the specified "Destination" path if the directory does not already exist.

-Once a storage has been added, it will be added to the tree under the specified jail.
+After storage has been added or created, it appears in the tree under the specified jail.
 In the example shown in Figure 13.2d, a dataset named :file:`volume1/data` has been chosen as the "Source" as it contains the files stored on the FreeNAS® system.
-When the storage was created, the user browsed to :file:`volume1/jails/freebsd1/usr/local` in the "Destination" field, then typed in *test* as the directory.
-Since this directory did not already exist, it was created as the "Create directory" box was left as checked.
+When the storage was created, the user browsed to :file:`volume1/jails/freebsd1/usr/local` in the "Destination" field, then entered *test* as the directory.
+Since this directory did not already exist, it was created, because the "Create directory" box was left as checked.
 The resulting storage was added to the *freenas1* entry in the tree as :file:`/usr/local/test`.
-The user has clicked this :file:`/usr/local/test` entry in order to access its "Edit" screen.
+The user has clicked this :file:`/usr/local/test` entry to access the "Edit" screen.

 **Figure 13.2d: Example Storage**

 .. image:: images/jails6.png

-By default, the storage is mounted as it is created.
-To unmount the storage, uncheck its "Mounted?" box.
+Storage is normally mounted as it is created.
+To unmount the storage, uncheck the "Mounted?" box.

-.. note:: a mounted dataset will not automatically mount any of its
-          child datasets.
-While the child datasets may appear browsable inside the jail, any changes will not be visible.
-          Since each dataset is considered to be its own filesystem, each child dataset must have its own mount point, meaning that you need to create a separate storage for any child datasets which need to be mounted.
+.. note:: A mounted dataset will not automatically mount any of its child datasets.
+While the child datasets may appear to be browsable inside the jail, any changes will not be visible.
+Since each dataset is considered to be its own filesystem, each child dataset must have its own mount point, so separate storage must be created for any child datasets which need to be mounted.

 To delete the storage, click its "Delete" button.

-.. warning:: it is important to realize that an added storage is
-             really just a pointer to the selected storage directory on the FreeNAS® system.
-It does **not** create a copy of that data within the jail.
-             **This means that if you delete any files from the "Destination"  directory located in the jail, you are really deleting those files from the "Source" directory located on the FreeNAS® system.**
+.. warning:: It is important to realize that added storage is really just a pointer to the selected storage directory on the FreeNAS® system.
+It does **not** copy that data to the jail. **Files that are deleted from the "Destination" directory in the jail are really deleted from the "Source" directory on the FreeNAS® system.**
-             However, if you delete the storage, you are only deleting the pointer, not the data itself.
+   However, removing the jail storage entry only removes the pointer, leaving the data intact but not accessible from the jail.

 .. _Installing FreeBSD Packages: